Learning Outcomes

 Solicitor’s Duties Regarding Insurance and Risk

 Solicitors must advise clients clearly about when risk passes and the need for insurance.
-This includes:
+Core duties include:

-- Explaining that risk usually passes at exchange and the buyer must insure from that point.
+- Explaining that risk usually passes at exchange and that the buyer must insure from that point.

 Exam Warning